devsiva/SRnfc/README.md

 #### Note
 To run the code, we need USB NFC reader(ACR122U) and MIFARE classic 1K smart cards.
+The sender email account is set to less secure. i.e turn on less secure app in setting otherwise an email cannot send to parents.
+The gmail account is used.

 ## Sample Output